- school services

 Principles of fairness dictate that all public school children should have equal access to publicly-funded buildings in which to go to school.
 But in DC, charter school kids are at a distinct disadvantage.
 In spite of a law giving the charter schools a “right of first offer” whenever the government disposes of a former DCPS school building by sale, lease, or transfer, the leaders of DC’s charter schools often lose out to commercial developers and others with inside access to government officials—often by means of a process lacking transparency and integrity.

-For more information on how the District government discriminates against charter school kids take a look at our recent “Locked Out” brochure.
+For more information on school building discrimination against charter school kids take a look at our “Locked Out” brochure from 2010.